Last Updated on by

 Medicare Supplement Plans for North Carolina Residents Under 65

 Traditionally, Medigap Plan A and F would be the only options for those under 65.
-But, Plan F going away, Plan G becomes the default policy available to those eligible in 2020.
+But, Plan F going away, Plan G becomes the default policy available to those newly eligible.

-Plan F is still available for those eligible before 2020.
+Plan F is still available for those not newly eligible.
 And, while these plans are available to those under 65, they are very costly.

 The premiums are well above $300 each month for someone under 65.
 You pay more because insurance companies know that someone on disability Medicare is likely to have higher claims.